 Cupcakes take some of the pressure off as even if you mess one up you’ve got 11 left.
 (And a tasty tester for yourself of course)!

-I’ve broke the Boston cream pie cake down into its three essential parts to make these Boston Cream Pie Cupcakes.
+I’ve broken the Boston cream pie cake down into its three essential parts to make these Boston Cream Pie Cupcakes.
 If you love the cake, you’ll really enjoy these cupcakes!
 They would also be the perfect Birthday treat for a fan of the traditional cake.

 Why Do They Call it a Boston Cream Pie?